Ada-Developers-Academy/daily-curriculum/week17/cat_adventure_homework.md

 Use the JavaScript file to do the following things:

-- Create click events on the relevant html elements on the page that show the user the appropriate information.
+- Create click events on the relevant html elements to show the new rooms that you run into.
 - When Starbuck's escape points change, show the right values in the HTML to accurately reflect these changes.
 - Create a Cat model